Crnogorski Elektroprenosni Sistem

 Crnogorski elektroprenosni sistem AD (MNSE: PREN) (CGES; former name Prenos AD; meaning: Montenegrin Electrical Transmission System) is an electric power transmission system operator located in Podgorica, Montenegro.
 It is a member of European Network of Transmission System Operators for Electricity.
-AD stands for Akcionersko Drustvo, or Joint Stock Company.

-In 2009, the company broke away from EPCG and partly privatized, with 43.7% stake in the company acquired by the Italian utility company A2A.
-22% stake is owned by Italian electricity transmission company Terna.
+In 2009, the company broke away from EPCG and was partly privatized, with 55% stake owned by Government of Montenegro.
+22% and 15% stake is owned by Italian and Serbian electricity transmission companies Terna and EMS respectively.